LAYING HOLD ON ETERNAL LIFE

 * * *

+In the beginning, because of his sin, man lost access to the tree of life.
+God warned Adam he would die if he disobeyed God.
+Adam disobeyed and Adam died.
+His descendants have been dead ever since.
+Into this graveyard has stepped Christ.
+Christ has brought life to whoever will receive it.
+In Him is life and the life is the light of men.
 What is the nature of the life Jesus brings to us?
 How does Divine Life affect us now?
 How will Divine Life affect us in the future?
 Is eternal life an experience we have when we receive the Lord Jesus, and our ticket to Heaven, or is it a daily transformation of our personality?
-In this booklet we will attempt to give some answers to these questions.
+In this article we will attempt to give some answers to these questions.

 Table of Contents